-We have audited the accompanying consolidated balance sheets of ImmunoGen, Inc. as of June 30, 2012 and 2011, and the related consolidated statements of operations, shareholders' equity, and cash flows for each of the three years in the period ended June 30, 2012.
+We have audited the accompanying consolidated balance sheets of ImmunoGen, Inc. as of June 30, 2013 and 2012, and the related consolidated statements of operations and comprehensive loss, shareholders' equity, and cash flows for each of the three years in the period ended June 30, 2013.
 Our audits also included the financial statement schedule listed in the Index at Item 15.
 These financial statements and schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and schedule based on our audits.